BradleyCodeU/bradleycodeu.github.io/_apcsp/textgames/randomNameGenerator.md

 # Random Name Generator Project Details:

 Decide what type of a generator you are going to make.
-Ideas include: Video Game Titles, New Sports Teams, Bad Guy Names and Powers, Heavy Metal Band Names, NPC Speech Text, Horse/My Little Pony/Unicorn Names, Harry Potter Characters, Book Titles and Authors, Random Poetry.
+Ideas include: Video Game Titles, New Sports Teams, Bad Guy Names and Powers, Heavy Metal Band Names, NPC Speech Text, Horse/My Little Pony/Unicorn Names, Harry Potter Characters, Celebrity Gossip News, Book Titles and Authors, Clickbait Article Titles, Random Poetry.

-Create at least 3 lists for each noun/verb/adjective/name/place with 12 or more words in each list.
+Create at least 3 lists.
+Each list MUST have 12 or more words.
+For example... a list of names, list of verbs, and a list of places.

 Read this article about the [random choice method](https://www.w3schools.com/python/ref_random_choice.asp)